grnet/nfdhcpd/docs/index.rst

   # iptables -t mangle -A PREROUTING -p udp -m physdev --physdev-in tap+ -m udp --dport 67 -j NFQUEUE --queue-num 42

-e) From now on, whenever a DHCP request is sent out by the VM, the iptables rule will forward the packet to nfdhcpd, which will consult its bindings database, find the entry for tap0, verify the source MAC, and inject a DHCP reply for the corresponding IP address into tap0.
+e) From now on, whenever a DHCP request is sent out by the VM, the iptables rule will direct the packet to nfdhcpd, which will consult its bindings database, find the entry for tap0, verify the source MAC, and inject a DHCP reply for the corresponding IP address into tap0.